pipedocs/pipedocs.github.io/content/modules/aroma_proc.md

 # `aroma`: ICA-AROMA module

 `aroma` performs an ICA-based denoising procedure inspired by the ICA-AROMA strategy developed by Pruim and colleagues.
 ICA-AROMA decomposes fMRI time series data into spatial independent components using FSL's MELODIC.
 It then classifies each component as signal or noise on the basis of four features: correlation with motion parameters, fraction of the component in CSF, fraction of the component near the edge of the brain, and high-frequency content.
-If your work makes use of this module, please cite the original study by Pruim and colleagues.
+If your work makes use of this module, please cite [the original study by Pruim and colleagues]((https://www.ncbi.nlm.nih.gov/pubmed/25770991)).

 ## Module configuration